morganzwest/R6S-Anticheat/README.md

 # RainbowSixSiege-AntiCheat

-## Disclaimer
-I am no longer associated with this project due to the original creator using cheats, which is obviously against the goal of this project.
-However, this is where the project was before I left.

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/KimberIyn/RainbowSixSiege-AntiCheat/blob/main/docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.